Last updated: 8 June 2026

 Does Sprive sell my data?

 Sprive states that it does not sell your personal data.
 The app uses Open Banking to read your transactions for the purpose of calculating autosave amounts, not for advertising or data brokerage.
-That said, always read the privacy policy yourself to understand how your information is handled and shared with partners like payment providers.
+Always read the privacy policy yourself to understand how your information is handled and shared with partners.

 How does Sprive make money from remortgages?

-Sprive is an appointed representative of Connect IFA Ltd, an FCA-regulated mortgage intermediary.
+Sprive is an appointed representative of Connect IFA Ltd (FRN 441505), an FCA-regulated mortgage intermediary.
 When a user remortgages through Sprive's broker service, the lender pays a commission.
-Sprive states it covers the usual £500 advice fee for its customers, which suggests the lender commission is the primary revenue source.
-The advice should be whole-of-market, but it's always worth comparing deals independently.
+Sprive states it covers the usual ยฃ500 advice fee for its customers, which suggests the lender commission is the primary revenue source.
+The advice is whole-of-market, but it is always worth comparing deals independently.

 Is the cashback in Sprive a good deal?

-It's decent for everyday purchases you'd make anyway, particularly supermarket shops.
+It is decent for everyday purchases you would make anyway, particularly supermarket shops.
 Cashback rates vary by retailer, typically ranging from 1% to around 4%.
-It's not always the highest rate available compared to dedicated platforms like TopCashback, but the convenience of having it feed directly into your mortgage pot makes it more likely you'll actually use it consistently.
+The convenience of having it feed directly into your mortgage pot makes it more likely you'll use it consistently.
 The key is only buying gift cards for shops you'd normally spend at.

 What happens to my money if Sprive goes bust?

-Money held in your Sprive wallet is safeguarded via PrePay Technologies Limited, an FCA-authorised e-money institution.
+Money held in your Sprive wallet is safeguarded via PrePay Technologies Limited (FRN 900010), an FCA-authorised e-money institution.
 Safeguarding means your funds are kept separate from Sprive's operating money.
-However, this is not FSCS protection, so recovery could take longer and there's a small theoretical risk of shortfall.
-Our is Sprive safe page explains the distinction between safeguarding and FSCS cover in plain English.
+However, this is not FSCS protection, so recovery could take longer and there is a small theoretical risk of shortfall.
+Our is Sprive safe page explains the distinction in plain English.

 Does Sprive make money from my overpayments?